A quick guide to affinity analysis

 Parrot Analytics has an industry-unique dataset of consumption from the daily tracking of free streaming/downloading we perform as part of our television demand measurement.
-We can run market-specific analysis on this consumption dataset to see the relationship of a show to any other show, provided of course that there is enough streaming/downloading activity!
+We can run market-specific analysis on this consumption dataset to see the relationship of content to any other content, provided of course that there is enough streaming/downloading activity!
 For example, this means that we cannot get affinity directly for pre-release series as there is nothing released to stream or download.
-(Note that we can still do this indirectly using genome modeling, however.)
+(Note that we can still do this indirectly using genome modelling, however.)

 As affinity analysis is based on actual consumption data for consumers in this specific market, we are confident it is an accurate way to answer this question.

 In DEMAND360 Lite, affinity is surfaced on each Show Details page as the collection of shows that "People are also watching."
 You can access these collections by scrolling down to the bottom of a Show Detail page.